somedatapacket/docs.humio.com/content/integrations/data-shippers/hec.md

 The ingest token contains the name of the repository the data stored in, and ingested events will be stored in the repository corresponding to the ingest token.

 If the Humio configuration variable `ALLOW_CHANGE_REPO_ON_EVENTS=true` is set, then HEC allows ingest to any repository specified as `"index": "<repository-name>"` in the body of a message, as long as the ingest token is valid for any existing repository on the humio server.
+If the named repo does not exist then the event remains in the repo designated by the ingest token.

+This is a potential security issue on a public API endpoint, so this option should only be used inside a trusted environment.
+For the same reason this feature is not enabled on cloud.humio.com.

 This is a potential security issue on a public API endpoint, so this option should only be used inside a trusted environment.

 ### Example